 The following sections describe service procedures for both the DataMan 370 and the 470 series readers, but the images show only the DataMan 370.

 Installing the Liquid Lens Module with High Power Integrated Light (HPIL)

-Possible hardware configurations using a liquid lens module with a DataMan 374 or 474 reader:
+For possible hardware configurations using a liquid lens module with HPIL for DataMan 374 or 474, see the DataMan 370 Series Reference Manual, respectively.

 Tools needed: